Biomass, Biofuels, Biochemicals

 Description

-Biomass, Biofuels, Biochemicals: Biofuels: Alternative Feedstocks and Conversion Processes for the Production of Liquid and Gaseous Biofuels, Second Edition, provides general information, basic data and knowledge on one of the most promising renewable energy sources—liquid and gaseous biofuels—and their production and application.
-The book delineates green technologies for abating environmental crisis and enabling the transformation into a sustainable future.
-It provides date-based scientific information on the most advanced and innovative technology on biofuels, as well as the process scale-up and commercialization of various liquid and gaseous biofuels, detailing the functional mechanisms involved, various operational configurations, influencing factors and integration strategies.
+Biomass, Biofuels and Biochemical: Biohydrogen, Second Edition, provides general information, basic data and knowledge on one of the most promising renewable energy sources, including its production and applications.
+The book describes a green technology for abating environmental crisis and enabling the transformation into a sustainable future.
+Researchers, students and science enthusiasts alike will appreciate this holistic view of biohydrogen production, which details the functional mechanisms employed, operational configurations, influencing factors and integration strategies.
+With 50% more content, this new edition outlines the scaling of processes and features material from experienced international researchers working at the interface of biotechnology and engineering.

-All chapters have been updated, with new chapters covering topics of current interest, including sustainability and biohydrogen.
+Hydrogen is an energy carrier and is available in chemically combined forms in water, fossil fuels and biomass.
+About 95 % of current hydrogen requirements are produced through fossil fuel sources.
+Being a clean energy source, its future widespread use as a fuel is likely to be in the transportation and distributed power generation sectors.

 Key Features

-- Presents a holistic view of biofuels in research, operation, scale-up and application
+- Depicts a holistic view of biohydrogen in a unified approach making it a single point of reference

-- Widens the scope of the existing technologies, providing state-of-the-art information and knowledge
+- Includes new technologies and perspectives giving up-to-date state-of-the-art information on research and commercialization

-- Provides strategic integrations of various bioprocesses that are essential in establishing a circular biorefinery
+- Provides strategic integrations of acidogenesis with various bioprocesses essential in establishing a circular biorefinery

-- Contains interdisciplinary knowledge on the environment, molecular biology, engineering, biotechnology, microbiology and economic aspects
+- Includes new research findings since the 1st edition appeared, with 50% more content

-- Integrates various subjects, including biotechnology, bioengineering, molecular biology, environmental science, sustainability science and chemical engineering
+- Integrates various subjects including biotechnology, bioengineering, molecular biology, environmental science, etc.

+- Reviews the various topics from a global perspective and an international list of contributors

 Readership